jesusyesares/wpopendata/core/versions/core/README.md

-# WPOpenData - Core Versions
+# WPOpenData - Core Versions Core

+List of all WordPress versions (major and minor), with information such as release date, and changelog URL.

 ## Formats